DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-anna-tabalan/README.md

 #Additional Reading Assignments

--Tree Traversal
+- Tree Traversal
-    process of visiting every element in a tree, exactly once -Spanning Trees
+    process of visiting every element in a tree, exactly once
+- Spanning Trees
-    subgraph of a simple graph G that is a tree containing every vertex of G -Relations and Their Properties
+    subgraph of a simple graph G that is a tree containing every vertex of G
+- Relations and Their Properties
-   -Reflexive Property - every element of A is connected to itself.
+   - Reflexive Property - every element of A is connected to itself.
 It also contains pairs with the form (a,a) or (b,b) etc.
-   -Symmetric Property - a is related to b implies b is related to a.
+   - Symmetric Property - a is related to b implies b is related to a.
 The relation also contains both (a,b) and (b,a).
-   -Transitive Property - contains the pairs (a,b), (b,c) and (a,c).
+   - Transitive Property - contains the pairs (a,b), (b,c) and (a,c).
--n-ary Relations and Applications there are n elements involved in the relationship -Representing Relations using zero-one matrices using digraphs
+- n-ary Relations and Applications there are n elements involved in the relationship
+- Representing Relations
+   using zero-one matrices
+   using digraphs
--Closures of Relations
+- Closures of Relations
-   -Reflexive Closure - addition of pairs of the form (a,a) -Symmetric Closure - addition of pairs of the form (b,a) -Transitive Closure - equals the connectivity relation -Equivalence Relations
+   - Reflexive Closure - addition of pairs of the form (a,a)
+   - Symmetric Closure - addition of pairs of the form (b,a)
+   - Transitive Closure - equals the connectivity relation
+- Equivalence Relations
     A relation is considered an equivalence relation if it is symmetric, transitive and reflexive.
--Partial Orderings
+- Partial Orderings
     A relation is called a partial ordering if it is antisymmetric, transitive and reflexive.